pharmbio/robotlab/notes.md

 We will use netcat `nc`.
 Another alternative is `socat`.
 In python use the `socket` module.

+### port 29999: Dashboard

-**port 29999: Dashboard**: A few high-level commands can be sent here.
+A few high-level commands can be sent here.

     $ nc localhost 29999
     Connected: Universal Robots Dashboard Server